quentin0x00/ABEI-GIS_ReportHelper_qgis-plugin/README.md

 # [ABEI GIS] Report-Helper

-**A QGIS Plugin to generate Word reports, screenshots and kml for First Check environmental analysis.**
+**A QGIS Plugin to generate Word reports, screenshots and kml for environmental analysis.**

 - **Generate Word reports**
   Includes screenshots of individual restrictions and theme-grouped restrictions in a Word documents, formated in table displaying details of the restrictions.